-A Credentialed Eating Disorder Clinician, is a mental health professional or dietitian that has received the ANZAED Eating Disorder Credential.
+A Credentialed Eating Disorder Clinician is a mental health professional or dietitian who has received the ANZAED Eating Disorder Credential.
 This means they have completed specific training in eating disorders and their professional development requirements are current.

 To get the ANZAED Eating Disorder Credential, clinicians must meet the following criteria:

 - Eating disorder-specific training to understand the signs and impacts

 - Training in at least one evidence-based model of eating disorder treatment

 - At least two years’ experience in clinical mental health practice or dietetic practice

 - Receive clinical supervision for their eating disorder practice to support their ongoing professional development

 - Complete 15 hours of additional professional development in eating disorders per year

 All Credentialed Eating Disorder Clinicians have been through an application process, managed by ANZAED, which includes providing evidence of meeting the above criteria.